 Regardless of how much we enjoy our careers, retirement is the golden ring that nearly all workers hope to attain one day.
-We set up retirement plans, save wages when we can, and daydream about how we’ll cruise the world and spend leisurely days on the golf course during our golden years.
+We prepare for retirement accordingly, setting up retirement plans and daydreaming about how we’ll cruise the world and spend leisurely days on the golf course during our golden years.
 But is this what we really want?

-This year's numbers are largely consistent with last year's when 66% of respondents said they wanted to start a business when they retire.
+Survey data suggests that’s true.
+In the 2019 Inside Small Business Survey, 65% of Americans polled said they want to open a business when they reach retirement.
 The advantage of starting a business at this time of life, Pittaway said, is that retirement-age people “tend to bring more financial wealth, experience and personal networks to their startup efforts.”

-Community also matters to most respondents.
-According to researchers, 70% of those polled said they planned to support a small business if one opened in their community.
+Community also mattered to most respondents.
+According to researchers, 70% of those polled said they would support a small business if one opened in their community.
 Approximately 83% of small business owners said they would do the same.
-Convenience (46%) and quality of the goods and services provided (45%) would factor into whether respondents would support a mom-and-pop store versus a major retailer.
+Convenience (46%) and quality of the goods and services provided (45%) factor into whether respondents would support a mom-and-pop store versus a major retailer.

 Tim Davis, president of The UPS Store, said the survey’s findings in this area showed that most small business owners “really want to help new business owners in their communities succeed.”

 Editor’s note: Looking for the right employee retirement plan for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.